Perform Ring the Bells to end homelessness

 Do I need to let the London Philharmonic Choir know if my choir is performing Ring the Bells?

 We’d love to hear from choirs who’ve decided to programme Ring the Bells.
 If you’d like to email us, please contact our Chairman, Tessa Bartley, on firstname.lastname@example.org.
-Please also remember to share any photos and video clips of your choir relating to Ring the Bells on social media and use the hashtags #EndHomelessness and #RingTheBells.
+Please also remember to share any photos and video clips of your choir relating to Ring the Bells on social media, to tag the LPC on @lpchoir and use the hashtags #EndHomelessness and #RingTheBells.